winning-number/lotto-mobile/README.md

 #### CURRENT

-- Implement auto deployment in BETA from Android developer tool

 #### PLANNED

 <OPENNING_BETA_VERSION>

+- Implement auto deployment in BETA from Android developer tool depends on branch to have test branch
 - Add documentation
 - Implement a Makefile for build, tests, lints, update dependencies ...
 - Implement loader images for the application to upload assets